auth0/wordpress/readme.txt

 = What should I do if I end up with two accounts for the same user? =

-In any case, you may end up with a situation where a user has two accounts.
-Remember that wordpress allows you to do something similar to a user merge.
-To do so, you need to delete an account and attribute its contents to the user you want to merge with.
-You can go to Users, select the account you want to delete, and in the confirmation dialog you can select another user to transfer the content.
+Under some situations, you may end up with a user with two accounts.
+Wordpress allows you to do merge users.
+You just delete one of the accounts and then attribute its contents to the user you want to merge with.
+Go to Users, select the account you want to delete, and in the confirmation dialog select another user to transfer the content.

 = Can I customize the Login Widget? =